dwdas9/MINIO-HIVE-LAKEHOUSE/PART-B/ReadMe.md

 ## Contributing

 Found a bug or have suggestions?
-This is a learning project—your feedback helps everyone.
+This is a learning project-your feedback helps everyone.
 Open an issue or submit a pull request!

 ---